 SolarCity, the nation’s largest rooftop solar power provider, will spend $5 billion over the next decade in connection with the creation and operation of the facility in New York, and New York State will establish infrastructure, construct and own the 1.2 million square foot facility and purchase required equipment.
 The state investment will replicate the model created in Albany at the College of Nanoscale Science and Engineering, where rather than giving money directly to private companies, the State invests in and owns core infrastructure and equipment and uses that equipment as the incentive to attract companies to establish themselves in these new high-tech facilities.

 In November of 2013, Governor Cuomo announced the Buffalo High-Tech Manufacturing Innovation Hub at RiverBend.
-What was initially a $225 million Buffalo Billion investment, the largest single State investment in Western New York, creating an estimated 850 new jobs and leveraging $1.5 billion in private investment, was updated by the Governor on September 23, 2014 with the announcement that the state will invest $500 million ($350 million in capital and $150 million in tax credits) through the Buffalo Billion and $250 million in other state resources, helping to create more than 3,000 new jobs in Buffalo (and an additional 2,000 jobs in New York State) and leverage $5 billion in private investment for the future SolarCity GigaFactory.
+What was initially a $225 million Buffalo Billion investment, the largest single State investment in Western New York, creating an estimated 850 new jobs and leveraging $1.5 billion in private investment, was updated by the Governor on September 23, 2014 with the announcement that the state will invest $500 million ($350 million in capital and $150 million in tax credits) through the Buffalo Billion and $250 million in other state resources, helping to create thousands of jobs in Buffalo and New York State.
 The facility will be the largest of its kind in the Western Hemisphere with more than 1 gigawatt of annual solar capacity when it reaches full production.